infobip/infobip-jackson-extension/README.md

 All examples have corresponding tests and additional usage examples can be found in tests.

-In examples and tests it's assumed that the code is compiled with `-parameters` compiler option and `jackson-module-parameter-names` module is used.
+In examples, tests and [Single Argument Property Creator annotationless support](#SingleArgumentPropertyCreatorAnnotationlessSupport) it's required that the code is compiled with `-parameters` compiler option and `jackson-module-parameter-names` module is used.

 Parameter names module:
 ```xml